SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-54
 - We write Dockerfiles and Manifest files in VS, Push to github, We create Workstation in AWS and install all required client packages like docker, kubectl, eksctl.
 We pull Dockerfiles and Manifest files in DockerHost then we save created images in Dockerhub then using 'eksctl' command it will create Amazon EKS Kubernetes cluster and it will have multiple EC2 instances (or) nodes (or) Spot Node group (Is used to reduce the billing)
-- We dont have SSH access to EKS kubernetes cluster (Master) it is completely managed by AWS, even AWS also manage Node group.
+- We dont have SSH access to EKS kubernetes cluster (Master) it is completely managed by AWS, even Node group is also managed by AWS.
 - We need to install 'eksctl' in DockerHost (Workstation) also.
 Refer module from internet (Open-source) git repo for installing eksctl.
 You can see simple yaml file to install eksctl.
 So write a yaml file in VS.
-- So create 1 workstation and install all client packages like docker, docker-compose, kubectl, eksctl and login in superputty then check 'kubectl version' and 'eksctl version'
+- Overall create 1 workstation and install all client packages like docker, docker-compose, kubectl, eksctl and login in superputty then check 'kubectl version' and 'eksctl version'
 - Eksctl means 'eks controller' it is the brain of kubernetes cluster.
-- From this server (Workstation) it will now create EKS kubernetes cluster, it will take time like 20min.
+- From this server (Workstation) it will now create EKS kubernetes cluster, it will take time about 20min.
-- First clone the eksctl repo in workstation server and then create cluster using 'eksctl create cluster --config-file=<file_name>.yaml' Here workstation is creating ekscluster, we need to give access to aws console before that 'aws configure' Now it will take time to create ekscluster like atleast 20min.
+- First clone the eksctl repo in Workstation server and then create cluster using 'eksctl create cluster --config-file=<file_name>.yaml' Here workstation is creating ekscluster.
+We need to give access to AWS console before that 'aws configure' Now it will take time to create ekscluster like atleast 20min.
 - What is mean by Spot Instances in kubernetes cluster ?
+These can be ideal for Dev not Prod.

 ### Session-55
 - What is resource block in containers ?
 Nothing but we can set the limits on CPU and Memory a container can use.
 We have two types of limits 'Soft limit' and 'Hard limit' Requests are soft limit given when container starts and limits are hard limit.